 You can hang plastic eggs from a tree or you can blow out real eggs and paint them and decorate .
 Check out the Hello Kids Blog for some helpful hints.

-The folks at Fresh Home Ideas blog used rubber bands wrapped around the egg before dying to create a unique pattern on the eggs.
-I love the choice of colors in this tree….very springy ( is that even a word..lol).
+The folks at Hobbycraft painted a tree branch white before hanging the eggs from it.
+Very striking idea an I love the choice of colors in this tree….very springy ( is that even a word..lol).

-This Easter egg tree is featured over at the Holiday Central blog.
+This Easter egg tree made from a Styrofoam Cone and Plastic Eggs is featured over at the Sweet Floweret Blog.
 I love the colors and the simplicity of it.

 The Inspire Bohemia Blog has lots of interesting hints and ideas about creating your own Easter Egg Tree.